MeharSinghShienh/NBA-Prediction-Algorithm/README.md

 # NBA-Prediction-Algorithm
 This is a program that uses a Teams data for the season to predict the percentage chance they have of winning a specific matchup.
+It has approximately a 70% accuracy rate, a spreadsheet is attached with a 2 month log that was taken during the 2021-22 season to track the results of the algorithm

 The program takes a teams data for their 'points scored' along with their 'opponent points allowed' and creates a normal distribution of them, which it takes a random sample from to simulate what they would score in that game.
 It does this score simulation for each team in a matchup and compares the scores to decide who wins the